sh4dowByte/flutter_ui_messaging_app/README.md

 ## Disclaimer

-The design of this application is based on a free Figma template available in the Figma Community.
+The design of this application is based on a free Figma template available in the Figma Community, originally created by **[fafaaye]**.
 All rights to the original design are retained by the respective creator.
 This implementation is intended solely for educational and non-commercial purposes.

-This project utilizes a design sourced from the Figma Community.
+This project utilizes a design sourced from the Figma Community, created by **[fafaaye]**.
 Licensing terms of the original design may apply.
 Please review the original Figma design [here](https://www.figma.com/community/file/881015895655545375) to ensure compliance with its terms before utilizing this project in any capacity.